CGS & CML Reference¶

 | Update/Action | id, path var names, input |

-This means: if the spec uses {petId} in the path, the CML template should use name: id (normalized) OR name: petId (the engine sets both).
+If the spec uses {petId} in the path, the CML template should use name: id (normalized) OR name: petId (the engine sets both).

 Compilation: CML → HTTP Request¶